 Negligence and bedsores also tend to go hand-in-hand.
 If you aren’t sure whether you or your loved ones have been the victim of medical negligence, consider whether the victim was subject to any of the following circumstances:

-- Laying in damp or wet linens
+- Lying in damp linens

 - Denial of access to adequate nutrition and hydration